Bobby Allison: Cale Yarborough fight

 Donnie had a similar story to Bobby: "Cale said I forced him in the mud.
 I did not.
 He wrecked himself and I was the unfortunate bystander to be in it.
 He and I have talked.
 We're fine.
 We both view it as lost opportunities.
-After he and I talked it out and agreed to disagree Bobby came to the crash site asking me if I wanted a ride.
+After he and I talked it out and agreed to disagree, Bobby came to the crash site asking me if I wanted a ride.
 Somehow I don't remember...but seconds later fists were thrown between Cale and Bobby.
 I tried to get into the fight and got scratched in the cheek by Cale.
 I later kicked him when Bobby mopped him into the mud.
 All of us were fined $6,000 but between Daytona 500 and this fight, today it's worth every penny to be involved in a fight that got NASCAR on the map."

-Cale Yarborough unsurprisingly has a different account of the story: "If they look at the video they'll realize I was forced in the mud by Donnie.
+Yarborough unsurprisingly has a different account of the story: "If they look at the video they'll realize I was forced in the mud by Donnie.
 I was going to pass Donnie and win the race but he forced me in the mud and I had no control.
 So hell I hit him back.
 If I wouldn't finish the race neither would he.
 He and I had a civil talk after the wreck and we were fine until Bobby Allison climbed out of the car and began shouting at me.
 It went chaotic from there."

 According to the three during an interview in 2012 at the NASCAR Hall of Fame, NASCAR later refunded the fines as a reward to them for bringing NASCAR into national spotlights.
-Allison however complains to this day that because he only made $4,000 in the race, he had his wife Judy help pay the fine (by contributing $2,000) & he was only refunded with $4,000 by officials.
+Allison however complains to this day that because he only made $4,000 in the race, he had his wife Judy help pay the fine (by contributing $2,000) and he was only refunded with $4,000 by officials.